sharkand73/Coronavirus_APP/README.md

 It extracts COVID data from a public UK Government API: https://api.coronavirus.data.gov.uk/v1/data and displays some of it in a table.
 Although it is from a UK source, the data has been filtered for Scotland.
 When you click on a row, a graph for the corresponding statistic appears.

+## App demo

+The app has been deployed here:  https://coronavirusdashboard-5356e.web.app/

-## Running the app
+## Downloading the code and runing the app

-Clone the repo and in the project directory, run:
+Clone the repository and in the project directory, run:

 ### `npm install`